subinkhullar/ML-based-Heart_attack_prediction/README.md

 This project is made using Jupyter Notebook

 # 2. As a second part of this project
-a)	Implementws predictive models/classifiers using the following classification approaches:
+a)	Implemented predictive models/classifiers using the following classification approaches:
 •	Logistic Regression
 •	Decision tree
 •	Ensemble Methods (e.g., Random Forest)